Cartier Clé de Cartier Review

 Seemingly, every big name in Swiss watchmaking did their part or had a stake in creating or perfecting the way we wind watches today.
 So why would Cartier roll back the hands of time and create a watch with what appears to be a winding key?
 Perhaps it’s to create a bridge between eras?

 The inspiration for the shape is derived from the traditional rectangular-shaped winding keys of traditional watchmaking but in fact, it uses the most up to the minute mechanical innovations of today.
 It's a homage to the past but with eyes on the future.

 This collection contains a few case sizes.
 The largest being the men’s Cle De Cartier 40mm version.
 There is a mid-sized Cle de Cartier with a 35mm case and the smallest case size being 31mm.
 The watch depicted in the article’s main image is a 31mm version.
 Use the buttons below to browse these different sizes.

 The 35mm and 40mm models of the Clé de Cartier feature the manufacture 1847 MC caliber, Cartier’s new in-house movement.
 This 23-jewel automatic caliber beats at 28,800 vph and has a power reserve of approximately 48 hours.
 The rotor and three-quarter plate are both beautifully decorated with Geneva stripes.

 While the main watch featured here the 18kt white gold model# hpi00980 is a diamond-encrusted full pavé model that is on the higher end of this collection in terms of price, every Cle de Cartier watch is sure to be a treasured item.
-In fact, most models in the Clé de Cartier series don’t come with a 6-figure price tag and many models can be acquired for only a few thousand dollars.
+In fact, most models in the Clé de Cartier series don’t come with a 6-figure price tag, and many models can be acquired for under $5,000.